Operator Stories

 Pat Sullivan · Indianapolis, IN

 sullivanhardware.com ↗Pat Sullivan grew up riding a tiny train at the L.S.
 Ayres department store in downtown Indianapolis in the 1960s.
-Decades later, as owner of Sullivan Hardware & Garden, he built that same memory into a full-scale seasonal attraction that has since become one of central Indiana's most anticipated family events.
+Decades later, as owner of Sullivan Hardware and Garden, he built that same memory into a full-scale seasonal train attraction that has since become one of central Indiana's most anticipated family events.
 The Sullivan Express launched in 2015 with a $200,000 investment and a single Wattman Maxi Express train.
-Today Sullivan operates five Maxi Express trains running two distinct seasonal experiences: the Sullivan Santa Express at the North Pole (November through December, 71st and Keystone, Indianapolis) and the Sullivan Express to PumpkinTown (September through October, Allisonville, Fishers).
+Today Sullivan operates five Maxi Express trains ru

+ing two distinct seasonal experiences: the Sullivan Santa Express at the North Pole from November through December, and the Sullivan Express to PumpkinTown from September through October.
 Both experiences run as narrated 15 to 20 minute round trips with themed environments, animatronic characters, and a final destination stop.
+The commercial outcome exceeded Pat's initial expectations on every metric.
+The North Pole experience alone generates $350,000 in a

 “The story is not making money on the train.
 The story is getting people into your store to buy things.
 Any place where we added an hour to the train schedule, our sales in the store increased on average about 20%.”